 Is there a better way to calm down the rising anxiety?
-Start planning in advance.
+Start planning.

 Anticipation is vital—don’t risk giving yourself a big headache later down your freelancing journey.
 Let's explore the key points you’ll have to address before starting your freelancing business in 2022.